ubisoft/ubisoft-laforge-FFHQ-UV-Intrinsics/readme.md

 Once you've downloaded and extracted the file, you'll find that it's organized with a separate folder for each subject.
 Inside these folders are the intrinsic attributes of each subject's face (refer to Figure 1 in the Readme.md and to [MoSAR](https://ubisoft-laforge.github.io/character/mosar/)  paper for more technical details on these maps).

 ## Use with [FLAME](https://flame.is.tue.mpg.de/) topology
 The current texture maps are registred in the Hifi3D topology (https://github.com/czh-98/REALY/tree/master/HIFI3D%2B%2B).
-If you want to use these texture with Flame model.
+If you want to use these textures with Flame model.
 Please refer to this tutorial:  https://github.com/csbhr/FFHQ-UV/blob/main/README_flame2hifi3d.md

 ## Use with [Basel](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-1-0&id=details) topology
 We will add retargeting script of the the dataset textures to Basel topology.

 ## Blender render
-We will provide a blender script to render these textures maps in blender 3D.
+We will provide a blender script to render these textures  in blender 3D.

 ## Cite
 This dataset was built using MoSAR model.
 If you use this datase please cite the following work: